tgreve15/ExcelOuraVSTOAddIn/Readme.md

 This add-In will allow you to select which fields of information you want to download and in what order, for what time frame (by default a week, but you can go for years), and if you want headers to be included or not.

-NOTE: If you make a request for a date range that has one or more days that have not data in the Oura Cloud, it returns data up to that day but nothing after.
-As such, you may find you get less data than you expect.

 NOTE 2: Just in case you need it, it appears the "live" configuration file for the add-in is located under C:\Users\<profile name>\AppData\Local\Microsoft_Corporation in a folder with the name starting "ExcelOuraVSTOAddIn"